Music is a truly universal language.

 But if music is so universal, why is it so hard to understand the English you hear in songs?
 English songs on the radio sometimes sound like total gibberish, and the language is very hard to follow.

-What you need, dear English learner, are some songs that are simple enough to understand yet still catchy enough to have you dancing and singing all day.
+What you need, dear English learner, are some easy English songs that are simple enough to understand yet still catchy enough to have you dancing and singing all day.

-Popular music is a good place to start with English music because the sentences are easy to understand.
+Popular music is a good place to start learning English with songs because the sentences are easy to understand.
 The vocabulary is simple and the sentences are short and sweet.

 Most pop songs are about love, heartbreak or having a good time.
 Not only does that make for easier vocabulary, it makes for some fun party music!
 Pop songs are made so that everyone will enjoy them and sing along.
 Many of them will want to make you start dancing immediately.